Bianchi-I cosmology with scale dependent $G$ and $\Lambda$ in asymptotically safe gravity

 Unlike the FLRW case, where the scale factors are identical in all three spatial directions, the BI universe is characterized by three independent scale factors.
-Despite its apparent simplicity, obtaining analytical solutions of the BI dynamics, even in the classical case with a general equation of state $p = w \rho$, remains challenging.
+Despite its apparent simplicity, obtaining analytical solutions of the BI dynamics, even in the classical case for a perfect fluid obeying the simplest equation of state $p = w \rho$ with $-1<w\leq 1$ , remains challenging.
 For the BI model, two well-known solutions exist: the Kasner solution for the vacuum case~\cite{Kasner:1921zz}, and the Heckmann-Sch\"ucking solution for dust~\cite{Heckmann:1959}.
 The latter has been further generalized to include dust, stiff matter, and a cosmological term~\cite{Khalatnikov:2003ph, Kamenshchik:2009dt}.
 The BI universe also exhibits several notable features.
 For matter with $p = w \rho$ and $w < 1$, the initial anisotropy decays rapidly, and the model quickly approaches isotropy, effectively reducing to an FLRW universe~\cite{Jacobs:1968}.
 Another important property is that, close to the singularity, the BI universe asymptotically behaves like a vacuum Kasner solution, even in the presence of matter~\cite{Belinskii:1970}.
 These characteristics have motivated a wide body of literature exploring BI cosmologies from different perspectives~\cite{Hu:1978zd, Cho:1995hz, Chen:2000gaa, Saha:2001ig, Russell:2013oda}.
+In Ref.~\cite{Parnovsky:2023}, a more general study of the BI homogeneous cosmological model with matter components, including dark matter and dark energy characterized by an arbitrary barotropic equation of state, was presented, and a possible classification of future singularities was discussed.
 Also BI cosmological models with time-dependent $G$ and $\Lambda$ have been previously studied in the presence of a perfect fluid~\cite{Beesham:1994ni, Kalligas:1995qh, Singh:2007pt, Pradhan:2013jg} by just assuming that the $G$ and $\Lambda$ are functions of cosmic time.
 Within the AS approach, the BI universe has also been examined for the $\Lambda_0 = 0$ branch under the standard continuity equation framework~\cite{Mandal:2019xlg}.